-There are one hundred forty (140) stockholders of nine hundred fifty three million nine hundred eighty four thousand four hundred forty eight (953,984,448) common shares of stock of Berjaya Philippines Inc. as of 30 April 2014.
-There are no other outstanding or no such clearances of shares of stock of Berjaya Philippines Inc.
+There are nine hundred fifty three million nine hundred eighty four thousand four hundred forty eight (953,984,448) common shares of stock of Berjaya Philippines Inc. Out of the issued and outstanding capital, eighty five million seven hundred twenty eight thousand two hundred seventy seven (85,728,277) shares or 8.98% is held by the Berjaya Philippines Inc.